Mo Shafiq: Supporter of Blasphemy Laws and Hate Preaching Extremists

 Rather predictably, death threats followed for Nawaz.

 More recently, Shafiq has engaged in a bout of weasel talk after the murder of Pakistani Governor Salman Taseer was reported.
-You may recall that a man named Malik Mumtaz Qadri decided Taseer’s views amounted to ‘blasphemy’ and therefore took it upon himself to settle the matter with a barrage of bullets.
+You may recall that a man named Malik Mumtaz Qadri decided Taseer’s views amounted to ‘blasphemy’ and therefore decided to settle the matter with a barrage of bullets.
 Depressingly, this killer received a significant amount of support from the faithful in Pakistan – and the UK for that matter.

 As an aside, below is a video of an angry confrontation between Shafiq and worshippers at a British mosque.
 Why are these people so angry with Shafiq you may wonder?
 Well, they are angry because they believe Shafiq disrespected murderer Qadri by labelling him a ‘terrorist’:

 This brings me to the latest troubling episode.
-Hassan Haseeb ur Rehman is a cleric from Pakistan who, along with fellow cleric Muhammad Naqib ur Rehman had called for the death of Taseer as well as ‘led a high-profile campaign in Pakistan in praise of assassin Mumtaz Qadri’ when they got their wish.
+Hassan Haseeb ur Rehman is a cleric from Pakistan who, along with fellow cleric Muhammad Naqib ur Rehman had called for the death of Taseer as well as ‘led a high-profile campaign in Pakistan in praise of assassin Mumtaz Qadri’ after he murdered for his faith.

 Well, these clerics announced a joint event in Shafiq’s home town of Rochdale this month which Shafiq felt fit to promote via his official Twitter page: